GCUGreyArea/rotate/README.md

 b1 ... bMbN, where b0

-is the most signif‐
-icant bit of the βirst byte of the input βile, and bN is the least signiβicant bit of the last byte of the input βile:
+is the most significant bit of the βirst byte of the input βile, and bN is the least signiβicant bit of the last byte of the input βile:

 - Rotated one bit left means that the output βile is b1 ... bMbNb0
 - Rotated one bit right means that the output βile is bNb0